viveknallur/website/content/contact/about.md

 Research
 --------
-I work as a [Research Fellow]({{ site.baseurl }}/research.html) with the [Distributed Systems Group](http://www.dsg.cs.tcd.ie) in the [School of Computer Science & Statistics](http://www.scss.tcd.ie) at [Trinity College Dublin](http://www.tcd.ie).
+I am a lecturer/assistant professor at [School of Computer Science](https://www.cs.ucd.ie/).
+Previously, I used to work as a [Research Fellow]({{ site.baseurl }}/research.html) with the
+[Distributed Systems Group](http://www.dsg.cs.tcd.ie) in the [School of Computer Science & Statistics](http://www.scss.tcd.ie) at [Trinity College Dublin](http://www.tcd.ie).

-Current Project
+Past Project
 ---------------
-I work on an EU project called [Diversify](http://diversify-project.eu) which aims at using 'Diversity' as a foundational principle in making better collaborative adaptive systems.
+At Trinity, I used to work on an EU project called [Diversify](http://diversify-project.eu) which aims at using 'Diversity' as a foundational principle in making better collaborative adaptive systems.
 My main interest is in self-adaptive systems, engineering them, predicting/controlling their various properties, getting them to collaborate, and  preventing/boosting emergent effects.